Chirag-ahir/JAVA-All-Basic/README.md

 What is Constructor Overloading ?<br>
 Constructor overloading means having more than one constructor with the same name.
 Constructors are methods invoked when an object is created.

+What is the difference between constructor and method ?<br>
+  Constructor is used to create and initialize an Object while Method is used to execute certain statements.
+A constructor is invoked implicitly by the System.
+A method is to be invoked during program code.

 What is Expression in JAVA ? <br>
 Expressions are essential building blocks of any Java program, usually created to produce a new value, although sometimes an expression simply assigns a value to a variable.